About

 Robert Bubp is an interdisciplinary artist who uses site-based, performative research to search for and document experiences and situations through recording, ephemera, and mapping specific presences and movements.
 He is a professor of Painting and Drawing and coordinator of the MFA at Wichita State University in Wichita, Kansas, USA.

 Robert Bubp has been included in over 70 exhibitions.
-He has participated in several artist residencies, including Arquetopia in Puebla, Mexico in 2015, at Wayfarers Studios in Brooklyn, N.Y., in 2018, and was a visiting artist at the University of Nebraska-Lincoln in 2016 and at Massey University in Wellington, New Zealand in 2019.
+He has participated in several artist residencies, including Arquetopia in Puebla, Mexico in 2015, at Wayfarers Studios in Brooklyn, N.Y., in 2018, and was a visiting artist at the University of Nebraska-Lincoln in 2016, at Massey University in Wellington, New Zealand in 2019, and at the Universidad Nacional de Ingenería in Lima, Peru in 2024.

 --